OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 .. _jquery: http://jquery.com

 .. index:: view

 Views
 =====

 There are a number of visual representations of the system that the user will be able to interact with through the GUI.
 These visual representations are called *views.* All views are based on the same underlying data model, so changes in one view will typically result in changes to other views.
 For example, if a tool is added to the dataflow view, it will also appear in the tree view.
-However, some objects will be visible only in a single view.
-For example, :term:`Workflow` objects will only be visible in a workflow view.
 The rest of this section describes the different views that will be available to a user of the GUI.

 .. index:: N squared form
 .. index:: free form